sajari/sdk-java/docs/RedirectResult.md

 # RedirectResult

-RedirectResult indicates that a redirect has been triggered for a given query.
+Indicates that a redirect has been triggered for a given query.

 ## Properties